DipanjanBasak-git/Dipanjan-Basak-s-AI-Powered-Portfolio-V2/README.md

 Explore project links to view source code on GitHub or live demos (where available).

 Screenshots
+Home Section
-Home section with profile picture and animated typing effect.
+Home section with profile picture, animated typing effect, and Particles.js background.
+Chatbot Section
 AI-powered chatbot interface with interactive messaging.
+Projects Section
-Projects section showcasing the SuperStore Power BI Dashboard.
+Projects section showcasing key works like the SuperStore Power BI Dashboard and LifeLogix Health App.
 Contributing
 This is a personal portfolio project, so contributions are not actively sought.
 However, feel free to fork the repository and customize it for your own use.
 If you have suggestions or find issues, please open an issue on GitHub.
 License